What is Inrank?

 OnCrawl’s new algorithm is based on PageRank.
 PageRank is the relative popularity of a page on a scale of 0-10.
 It was invented by Google and used explicitly across the web until 2016.
 On Google, PageRank factors continue to influence a page’s rank, though the page’s PageRank is no longer reported.

-This integration of PageRank means that OnCrawl’s Inrank now gives less weight to page depth and gives more weight to internal linking characteristics, including follow/nofollow.
+This integration of PageRank means that OnCrawl’s Inrank now gives more weight to internal linking characteristics, including follow/nofollow.

 This change has several advantages for SEOs using Inrank score to help rank their website’s pages:

 - A closer approximation to known Google behavior